Eurovision Song Contest 2018: Who are the favourites?

 The current favourite to win the Eurovision Song Contest 2018 is Cyprus’ Eleni Foureira, who came from nowhere after her semi-final performance on May 8th and has remained top of the bookies’ rankings ever since.
 The majority of bookmakers are offering odds of ranging from 11/8 to 5/4 for her to claim victory in Lisbon with Fuego, an upbeat track that sounds a little like the lovechild of Shakira and Beyonce.

-France’s married double act, Madame Monsieur, have risen steadily through the ranks and are now being tipped as the fourth most likely to take the title with odds of 11/1.
+France’s married double act, Madame Monsieur, have risen steadily through the ranks and are now being tipped as the fourth most likely to take the title with odds ranging between 14 and 20/1.

-Sweden’s Benjamin Ingrosso. is now thought to be the fifth most likely act to win the song contest, while Germany’s Michael Schulte is the sixth favourite, just ahead of Lithuania’s Ieva Zasimauskaite.
+Sweden’s Benjamin Ingrosso is currently ranked fifth most likely to win, ahead of Lithuania’s Ieva Zasimauskaite in sixth, Estonia‘s Elina Nechayeva in seventh, and Italy’s Ermal Meta and Fabrizio Moro are eighth favourite.

 The UK is currently ranked the fourth least likely to win, with odds ranging from 100/1 to 450/1 being offered to those who want to bet on a victory for SuRie.